 If you have never been to a symphony concert (or even if you have but still have some nagging questions) hopefully we have the answers to all your questions on this page.
-But if we don’t, you can always call Rita at the ticket office (231.726.3231) and she will happily answer your questions.
+But if we don’t, you can always call the ticket office at 231.726.3231 and we will happily answer your questions.

 I’ve never been to a symphony concert, what can I expect?

 Expect to have a wonderful time!
 Set aside any preconceived notions you may have about classical music concerts.
 Like all new things, the experience may take a little getting used to, but when you are relaxed into your seat and letting the music wash over you, it will quickly feel just right.